-- Avoid shaking hands - A distance of one meter (about 3 feet) should be maintained between interviewer and interviewee irrespective of whether patient is symptomatic or not.
-Protective equipment is not required if this distance is assured - As much as possible, avoid touching surfaces or anything in the environment - Conduct interviews outdoors, preferably - Provide staff undertaking contact tracing and case finding with alcohol-based hand rub and train them on the correct way to perform hand hygiene - If a VHF patient or a symptomatic contact is identified, he/she should be reported to the DSNO for immediate evacuation to an isolation or treatment centre following standard procedure as described in section for evacuation of suspected VHF patient from home to treatment centre - Safe burial of deceased VHF patients has been addressed in chapter 13 of this document
+- Avoid shaking hands. - A distance of one meter (about 3 feet) should be maintained between interviewer and interviewee irrespective of whether patient is symptomatic or not.
+Personal protective equipment is not required if this distance is assured. - As much as possible, avoid touching surfaces or anything in the environment. - Conduct interviews outdoors preferably. - Provide staff undertaking contact tracing and case finding with alcohol-based hand rub and train them on the correct way to perform hand hygiene. - If a VHF patient or a symptomatic contact is identified, he/she should be reported to the DSNO for immediate evacuation to an isolation or treatment centre following standard procedure - Safe burial of deceased VHF patients has been addressed in chapter 13 of this document.

-Community communication on IPC
+Risk communication and community engagement on IPC